 The State of Maryland's 'AAA' IDR and GO ratings reflect its broad, diverse and wealthy economy, strong and forward-looking fiscal management, and broad budgetary flexibility despite the challenges posed by increasing medium-term obligations.
 Liabilities are elevated for a state, but are carefully managed and moderate relative to the economic resource base.
-The state's economy reaps substantial benefits from its proximity to the nation's capital.
-However, its exposure to changes in the federal budget, including future budget cuts, poses greater uncertainty for Maryland than for most states, given the large federal agency presence and associated private contracting in Maryland.
+The state's economy benefits from its proximity to the nation's capital, with a large federal presence and associated private contracting.